Geoffry Scoones: Second World War

 Scoones served in the Second World War initially as a general staff officer on the Directorate of Military Operations and Intelligence.
 On 17 May 1940 he was appointed deputy director of military operations, India.
 The following year, he became director of military operations and intelligence, India.

 General William Slim, General Officer Commanding 14th Army arrives at Imphal airstrip and chats to Air Commodore Stanley Vincent, Air Officer Commanding 221 Group RAF and Lieutenant-General Scoones, General Officer Commanding IV Indian Corps, before meeting American generals.

 In 1942, Scoones briefly commanded the Indian 19th Infantry Division before being promoted to lieutenant-general and appointed to command IV Corps, part of William Slim's Fourteenth Army.
 This corps defended Imphal in Manipur, on the frontier between India and Japanese-held Burma.
 It also had responsibility for a large rearguard area, and a very large tract of unmapped and trackless jungle-covered frontier.
 He was appointed a Companion of the Order of the Star of India in 1942.

 Scoones commanded the corps through the gruelling Battle of Imphal.
 In December 1944 he and his fellow corps commanders Montagu Stopford and Philip Christison were knighted and invested as Knights Commander of the Order of the British Empire by the viceroy Lord Wavell at a ceremony at Imphal in front of the Scottish, Gurkha and Punjab regiments.
 Slim was knighted and invested as Knight Commander of the Order of the Bath at the same occasion.
 Slim valued Scoones as a defensive commander, but when the Fourteenth Army went onto the offensive after Imphal he wanted a more aggressive and less calculating commander for IV Corps.
 Scoones was appointed to Central Command, India.
+He was promoted to general in 1946.